ThomasBury/conda-git-pip-proxy/Readme.md

 # Automation of conda, pip and git set up

-Working behind a proxy and a firewall can be a frustrating user experience.
-The goal of this small (minimal) PowerShell/Batch script is to automate the setting of conda, pip and git such that they work fine in your company framework.
-Note that you can set up only one, two or three of those components, see below.
-Note that the provided solution works fine, will allow you to create python environments, install packages and interact with GitHub (Enterprise or not) seamlessly.
+Dealing with a proxy and a firewall can be an arduous task for users.
+The objective of this concise PowerShell script is to simplify the process of configuring conda, pip, and git to work effectively within your company's framework.
+It's worth noting that you have the option of selecting one, two, or all three components as needed, as outlined below.
+Once configured, the solution provided will allow you to effortlessly create python environments, install packages, and interact with GitHub (Enterprise or otherwise).

 # 1 - How to use

-## 1.1 Command Prompt

-If you don't have the rights to run powerscript shell, you can use the batch version of the script as below.
-This assumes that you have a recent Anaconda distribution if you want to configure conda.
-If not, you can download it from [there](https://www.anaconda.com/products/individual) (scroll down) and install it as admin.
-For setting up the proxy for GIT and PIP, you don't need Anaconda.

-If you prefer using PowerShell, please see the next section.
-For setting conda, the best is to use the `Anaconda CMD` as admin.

- - save the `cpg-config.bat` script in a folder of your choice
- - open a `Command Prompt`, ideally as `admin` (right click --> run as admin).
-It is equivalent to do it with `Anaconda CMD`, not mandatory though.
- - navigate to the folder where you saved the script: `cd c:\user\folder_name`
- - use this command line: `cpg-config.bat [proxy_url] all flexible` then enter.
-Just replace `[proxy_url]` by your proxy url (e.g. https://xyz.proxy.company-name:8080)
- - Done!

-**REM:** Options
- - `cpg-config.bat [proxy_url] git flexible` will configure only GIT
- - `cpg-config.bat [proxy_url] conda flexible` will configure only CONDA
- - `cpg-config.bat [proxy_url] pip flexible` will configure only pip
- - `cpg-config.bat [proxy_url] conda-git flexible` will configure CONDA+GIT
- - `cpg-config.bat [proxy_url] conda-pip flexible` will configure CONDA+PIP
- - `cpg-config.bat [proxy_url] git-pip flexible` will configure GIT+PIP

- You can replace `flexible` by `strict` if you want a strict channel order for conda (it speeds up conda but will always look for the packages in the defined order).

-## 1.2 Powershell
+## 1.1 Powershell
-This assumes that you have a recent Anaconda distribution if you want to configure conda.
+This assumes that you have a recent Anaconda/Miniconda/Mambaforge distribution if you want to configure conda.
 If not, you can download it from [there](https://www.anaconda.com/products/individual) (scroll down) and install it as admin.
 For GIT and PIP, you don't need Anaconda.

  - save the `cpg-config.ps1` script in a folder of your choice
  - open a `Windows powershell` (or an `anaconda powershell` if you have one), ideally as `admin` (right click --> run as admin)